biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 The Cooling Process:

 • Rest on Pan (5 min): Let cookies cool on the baking sheet for 5 minutes.
-They’ll continue to set and firm up.
+They will continue to set and firm up.

 • Transfer to Rack: Move to a wire cooling rack to cool completely.
 This prevents overbaking from residual heat.